wpilibsuite/frc-docs/source/docs/software/sensors/gyros-software.rst

         @Override
         public void autonomousInit() {
-            heading = gyro.getAngle();
+            // Set setpoint to current heading at start of auto heading = gyro.getAngle();
         }

         @Override
         public void autonomousPeriodic() {
-            // Setpoint is implicitly 0, since we don't want the heading to change double error = heading - gyro.getAngle();
+            double error = heading - gyro.getAngle();

             // Drives forward continuously at half speed, using the gyro to stabilize the heading